srobo/srcomp-puppet/README.md

 ## Validation

-No attempt is made to test the puppet confiration directly.
+No attempt is made to test the puppet configuration directly.
 Instead, running instances can be validated using `scripts/check-pages.py`.
 This downloads the index page from the compbox and validates that all the pages which that links to are accessible.